sajjjadayobi/FaceLib/README.md

 - use for Detection, Facial Expression, Age & Gender Estimation and  Recognition with PyTorch
 - this repository works with CPU and GPU(Cuda)

+## New Version (coming next month)
+  - improve performance
+  - how can you train it with new data?
+  - add some new features

 ## Installation
 - Clone and install with this command: